 After moving to Colorado I had only been in touch with Randy a few times but would look him up on the internet to see what he was up to.
-A while back I woke up in the middle of the night and I just got to thinking I wonder what Randy is up to so I did a google search.
-The results were very depressing as I was surprised to learn that he had passed away a couple of years ago.
-Never thought he would beat me to the grave as he always seemed bigger than life itself.
+A while back I woke up in the middle of the night and I just got to thinking let’s check on Randy and did a google search.
+The results were very depressing as I was surprised to learn that he had passed away a few years back.
+I never thought he would beat me to the grave as he always seemed bigger than life itself.
 An incredible character and fantastic friend, I am certain there are many that miss him as I do!

 A Bottle of “Rhum” and a Lime

-Jimmy Buffet spent a lot of time in St. Barts one of the French Islands of note in the Leeward Islands (he owned a home and the best night club in the Caribbean.
-I can’t help but think that when he wrote Banana Republics, he was talking about the Le Select Bar and the cocktail “Ti’ Punch” as it is the classic drink of the French West Indies and litterally as described “A Bottle of Rhum and a Lime” (rather than in bars of the Latin Countries as the song implies).
+Jimmy Buffet spent a lot of time on St. Barts a French Island of note where he owned a home and the best night club in the Caribbean.
+I can’t help but think that when he wrote Banana Republics, he was talking about the Le Select Bar and the cocktail “Ti’ Punch” as it is the classic drink of the French West Indies and literally as described “A Bottle of Rhum and a Lime” (rather than in bars of the Latin Countries as the song implies).
 Plus Le Select was the home of many expatriates from all over the world.